The Best Hikes in New Hampshire For Views Anyone Can Enjoy

 Hiking through low-hanging clouds, the rocky ridge was cloaked in fog and peppered with sage-colored lichen.
 There was little noise besides a stiff breeze pushing through our Starter jackets and trekking poles scraping against stone.

-That’s what I love best about the hikes in New Hampshire compared to many of the mountain ranges out West: a breathtaking alpine experience is accessible, even for folks who don’t have a lot of hiking experience.
+That’s what I love about the hikes in New Hampshire compared to many ranges out West: a breathtaking alpine experience is accessible, even for folks who don’t have a lot of hiking experience.

 Pros and Cons Hiking in New Hampshire